FreddyRangelA/D3.java/README.md

 # D3-Challenge

+About the project:
+It was required to analyze the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.

+The data set included with the project is based on 2014 ACS 1-year estimates from the US Census Bureau.
+The current data set includes data on rates of income, obesity, poverty, etc. by state.
+MOE stands for "margin of error."

 For this activity it was required to create a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.

 Using the D3 techniques the following was accomplished.